Econundrums/Satellite-Complexity/README.md

 ```
 [Ward's method](https://en.wikipedia.org/wiki/Ward%27s_method) does the best (it usually does), but you can see that all method's have good AC values, so in this case you should see very similar results no matter which method you use.

 <a name="diana"></a>
 ## DIANA

+DIANA is very similar to AGNES, but the difference is DIANA is the inverse of AGNES: It starts off by having every datum point in a single cluster, then breaks the cluster into other clusters that are the most different from eachother, and so on until there are only individual datum points left.

+<a name="comparisons"></a>
+## Comparisons